Matthieu-Gallet/GPR-robust-inversion/README.md

 In those files, the dataset is specified as well as tags for the experiment (which can be custom).
 Then inversion algorithms are defined in the **methodologies** keys, where we specify the algorithm definition file (in the **./experiments/estimators** directory).
 An algorithm definition file created a variable estimator referencing a Scikit-learn compatible class implementing a fit method.
 This class will then be parsed by the execution to perform the inversion.
 Additionally, the method's hyperparameters are attributes of the estimator class and are specified in the **hyperparameters** key of the corresponding method.
 See examples files for a better understanding.

 > :heavy_exclamation_mark: Before launching an experiment, we check if the repertory is not dirty (uncomitted changes) otherwhise, the code will refuse to execute.
-This is mainly because the commit sha is saved for each experiment to be able to track back to the verion of the code used when launching the experiment.
+This is mainly because the commit sha is saved for each experiment to be able to track back to the version of the code used when launching the experiment.
-> The **experiments/** folder is obviously excluded from this rule as we expect to change it extensively in tests
+> The **experiments/** folder is obviously excluded from this rule as we expect to change it extensively.

 Once an experiment is defined, we can launch the experiment thanks to **launch_experiment.py** file which is a wrapper around the **execute_experiment.py** which actually defines what an experiment is in this context (reading data, constructing dictionary, performing inversion for all inversion methodologies and saving those results in pickle artifact).
 For example: